-- Combine all-purpose flour and semolina in stand mixer bowl.
-Using the dough hook attachment, mix over low speed (2) until flours are well incorporated.
+- Combine the unbleached all-purpose flour and semolina in a stand mixer bowl fitted with a dough hook attachment.
+Mix over low speed (2) until the flours are well incorporated.

-- Once dough is mostly incorporated (a shaggy mass), turn off stand mixer and dump the contents of the bowl onto a clean countertop.
-Don’t worry if there is a small amount of dry ingredients not incorporated yet.
+- Once dough is mostly incorporated (a shaggy mass), turn off the stand mixer and transfer the pasta dough (and any dry bits) onto a clean countertop.
+Do not worry if there is a small amount of dry ingredients not incorporated yet.

-- Start kneading the dough, using the palms and heels of your hand—the dough should not be sticky to the touch..
-Once the dough comes together, discard any dried bits or leftover dry ingredients—depending on humidity and the size of your eggs (even large ones can vary in weight), this can vary from batch to batch. **If for some reason, your dough is very dry, add a teaspoon of water at a time and incorporate.
+- Start kneading the dough, using the palms and heels of your hand.
+The dough should not be sticky to the touch.
+If it is sticky, add a light dusting of all purpose flour and continue.
+Once the dough comes together, discard any dried bits that haven't been incorporated.
+Depending on humidity and the size of your eggs (even large ones can vary in weight), this will vary from batch to batch.
+Note: If for some reason your pasta dough is very dry, add a teaspoon of water at a time and incorporate.
 Alternatively, if it seems too tacky, dust your hands and countertop with more all-purpose flour.

-- Once dough has rested, divide the dough into six balls.
-Take one at a time (cover the rest with plastic wrap to prevent from drying out), flatten with palms into a disk and roll (at largest-width setting) using the pasta machine.
-Fold into an envelope (bring side into center, repeat with other side - open seams facing vertically into machine) and repeat several times at same setting until dough is smooth.
+- Once the pasta dough has rested, divide the dough into six equal-sized pieces.
+Working with one dough ball at a time (cover the remaining dough with plastic wrap to prevent it from drying out), flatten the dough with your palms into a thin disc and roll in a pasta machine at the largest width setting.
+Fold the dough into an envelope (bringing the short edge to the center and repeating with the other side - open seams facing perpendicular to the pasta machine roller).
+Repeat this process several times until the dough is very smooth.

-- Roll pasta dough into desired thickness. *For thinner, delicate (eg. cream) pasta sauces, roll pasta dough very thin. **If you plan on serving your pasta with a hearty, rougher sauce, roll a slightly thicker pasta.
-Repeat with remaining pasta dough until all the pasta is rolled out.
+- Proceed to roll the pasta dough into desired thickness using the pasta machine.
+Note: For thinner, delicate (eg. cream) pasta sauces, roll the pasta dough very thin.
+If you plan on serving your pasta with a heartier sauce, roll into a slightly thicker pasta.
+Repeat with remaining pasta dough pieces until all the pasta is rolled out.

-- Allow rolled dough sheets to dry slightly at room temperature (I hang them on whatever I can find in my kitchen) until no longer tacky (this will ensure that shaped pasta will not stick together).
-The sheets should feel leathery to the touch.
+- Allow the rolled pasta dough sheets to dry slightly at room temperature (I hang them on whatever I can find in my kitchen; a laundry drying rack is perfect) until no longer tacky and the pasta dough is slightly leathery to the touch.
+This will ensure that shaped pasta will not stick together when cut.

-- Cook pasta in large amount of boiling, salted (should taste like the ocean) water until al dente.
+- Cook pasta in a large pot of salted water until just al dente.
 Prepare as desired.